Eligibility Requirements

 No, it’s important for applicants to ensure all eligibility requirements are met before submitting an application.

-What is the cutoff date for the eligibility requirement of 15 years or more after the first independent faculty or industry-affiliated appointment?
+What is the cutoff date for the eligibility requirement of 15 years or more after the first independent faculty or professional position?

-Applicants must have had 15 years of experience by calendar year after their first full-time faculty (tenure track or tenured) or industry-affiliated appointment the year the application is submitted.
+Applicants must have had 15 years of experience by calendar year after their first full-time faculty (tenure track or tenured), government or professional position the year the application is submitted.

 For Physician-Scientists, the year of their first attending appointment counts toward the requirement; fellowship or residency would not count towards the requirement.

-What is the cutoff date for the eligibility requirement of 2 years performing research in Texas?
+What is the cutoff date for the eligibility requirement of two years performing research in Texas?

-The applicant should have performed research in Texas at an institution within the state for two years at the time the application is submitted.
+The applicant should have been employed at an organization within the state for two years at the time the application is submitted.

 Must all team members have held faculty or industry appointments for at least fifteen years, or only the Principal Investigator?